brianrusso/omnisci-config/README.md

 ### Configure your /var/lib/omnisci as wherever you want the storage to run
+I run it on a separate XFS volume than my OS, size depends on how much data you're planning on but I suggest at least 100gb

 ### I use cloudflare for these services, but you can do whatever suits your needs.
 https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide